senresearch/mlm_l1_supplement/README.md

 ---

+`scaling_times.jl` provides the code to examine how runtime increases with dimension size in simulated data.

+---

 Woodruff, T. J., Zota, A. R. and Schwartz, J. M. (2011), ‘Environmental
     chemicals in pregnant women in the United States: NHANES 2003-2004’, Environmental health perspectives 119(6), 878.